Kotlin/kandy/docs/topics/samples/histogram/Histogram-With-Line.md

 # Histogram With Line

 <web-summary>
-Explore 'Histogram With Line' in Kotlin using Kandy, whew histogram is enhanced with line.
+Explore 'Histogram With Line' in Kotlin using Kandy, where histogram is enhanced with line.
 This example effectively showcases the usage of statistics with several layers, useful when you want to visualise distribution in several ways on one plot.
 </web-summary>